 Do you find yourself hiding your alcohol consumption from others?
 Have you ever lied about how much alcohol you have been drinking?

-If so, then you may be secretly drinking, and this could be a very dangerous contributor to alcohol dependency.
+If so, you may secretly drink, which could be a very dangerous contributor to alcohol dependency.

 Only 20% of alcoholics seek professional help.
 The key to recovery is honesty with yourself and others.